Office for Aging and Disabilities Resource Center / Washington County ADRC/ Home of NY Connects

 - There are no alerts at this time.

 Washington County Office for Aging and Disabilities Resource Center is currently operating within a State of Emergency Declaration.
-To accommodate this, we have staff maintaining business from their homes and very minimal office coverage, Monday through Friday, from 8:30am until 4:30pm.
+To accommodate this, our building is closed and seeing people by appointment only, Monday through Friday, from 8:30am until 4:30pm.
 Our NY Connects Call Center is still operational during these business hours.

 Please note that the eligibility guidelines for Home Delivered Meals has been adjusted during this COVID-19 pandemic.
 Eligibility criteria is now open to Washington County residents age 60 and older.